VanHoanTran/sale-manager/README.md

 # Sale Manager

-This is a sale management system helping admin keeping track of sales and inventory
+This is a sale management system helping admin keeping track of sales and inventories

 ## Technologies used